Photo by Simon Weller

 She gets a kick out of her early childhood pictures, in which she and her parents are dressed all in red and camping on lands between Northern California and the Rajaneesh commune in Oregon.
 She still has a weakness for the feel of burnt red velvet in her fingers.

-Tehya lives and works on the Santa Barbara coast.
+Tehya lives and works on the coast of Maine.